Factbox - Impact on banks from Britain's vote to leave the EU

 LLOYDS

-Lloyds Banking Group (LLOY.L), Britain's largest mortgage lender and the only major British retail bank without a subsidiary in another EU country, is close to selecting Berlin as a European base to secure market access to the EU after Britain withdraws.[nL8N1FY5HM]
+Lloyds Banking Group (LLOY.L), Britain's largest mortgage lender and the only major British retail lender without a subsidiary in another EU country, is considering setting up a subsidiary in Frankfurt as Britain prepares to leave the European Union, a person familiar with the plans told Reuters.

 GOLDMAN SACHS

-U.S. bank Goldman Sachs (GS.N) is considering moving up to 1,000 staff from London to Frankfurt because of concerns over Brexit, Germany's Handelsblatt newspaper reported in January, citing financial sources.

-Goldman Sachs will begin moving hundreds of people out of London before any Brexit deal is struck as part of its contingency plans, the Wall Street firm's Europe CEO said in March.

-Three people familiar with the matter told Reuters in November that Goldman Sachs is considering shifting some of its assets and operations from London to Frankfurt.
+Three people familiar with the matter told Reuters in November that U.S. bank Goldman Sachs (GS.N) is considering shifting some of its assets and operations from London to Frankfurt.

+The bank's chief executive Lloyd Blankfein said on Jan.
+19 that he still doesn't know if there will be just one location the bank will relocate operations to in order to deal with Brexit.
+Blankfein added that the bank has also slowed down the rate at which it is moving operations into Britain following the country's vote to leave the EU.

 MORGAN STANLEY

-U.S. bank Morgan Stanley (MS.N) has identified many of the roles that will need to be moved from Britain after Brexit, sources involved in the processes told Reuters.
+U.S. bank Morgan Stanley (MS.N) has identified many of the roles that will need to be moved from Britain following its exit from the European Union, sources involved in the processes told Reuters.

 Morgan Stanley, which bases the bulk of its European staff in Britain, will have to move up to 1,000 jobs in sales and trading, risk management, legal and compliance, as well as slimming the back office in favour of locations overseas, one source told Reuters.